recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 Kamilil was spinning wool.
 “Do you come for magic, Vana, rich in many ways?”

-“Mother Kamilil,” said Vana, “mothers want more{97} magic than most!—I lie awake at night to think how to make my children rich and great!”
+“Mother Kamilil,” said Vana, “mothers want more magic than most!—I lie awake at night to think how to make my children rich and great!”

 “They must do some of that themselves,” said Kamilil, and put red wool upon her distaff.